 - a.
 Determine whether the project is within the boundaries of a coastal zone management area (CZMA).
 See National Oceanic and Atmospheric Administration, Office of Ocean and Coastal Resource Management's website NOAA Office for Coastal Management | States and Territories Working on Ocean and Coastal Management for CZMA boundary and contact information. - b.
-If the project falls within a CZMA contact the state's Coastal Zone Management Program to determine if a Federal Consistency Determination will be required. - c.
+If the project falls within a CZMA contact the state's Coastal Zone Management Program to determine if a Federal Consistency Determination will be required.
+Some states and territories (such as Alaska) do not participate in this program. - c.
 If required, initiate Consistency Determination process with the state. - d.
 Provide the determination with the EQ or once available.